 Customer Service and Management

 Each DNO will have its own detailed rules for customer interaction, for example codes of practice customer service, complaints etc. The agent will need to apply all relevant rules for the agent’s interaction with customers.
 The DNO may require that the agent is indistinguishable from the DNO’s own staff, or the DNO may require the agent to be obviously distinct from the DNO’s staff, although clearly authorised to work for the DNO.
 Each DNO will advise.

+[Note the overall project management of the programme may determine there is specific commonality to be applied, eg branding, letter wording etc – to be confirmed]

 Site visits arranged specifically (as opposed to an unannounced speculative visit) all constitute formal appointments and the DNO will advise on the exact rules, record keeping and accuracy of arrival times etc.